wq/wq/docs/guides/describe-your-data-model.md

 How To: Describe your Data Model
 =====================

-The [wq framework] does not come with a canned data model by default.
-This makes the framework extremely flexible to adapt to a variety of project workflows, but means you will need to think a bit about how to structure your data before continuing.
+The [wq framework]'s default project template provides a simple survey schema with Category and Observation models, but this is designed to be replaced with a custom schema.  wq is extremely flexible to adapt to a variety of project workflows, but you may need to think a bit about how to structure your data before continuing.
 In the simplest case, you will have a single web form that populates a single database table.
 More advanced cases will have multiple inter-related tables, some filled in at the same time and others filled out separately.  wq makes it easy to start simple and add more complexity later.

 wq uses the [Django model syntax][Django model] as the primary way to define a data schema.
-After installing wq and starting a project via `wq create`, you'll need to create a [Django application] folder containing two files: `models.py` and a `rest.py`.
-The `models.py` is used to tell Django how to create the database table(s) corresponding to your schema.
-Then, `rest.py` registers the same model definition with the wq.db REST API so that records can be retrieved and updated from the client application.
+After installing wq and starting a project via `wq create`, you'll have a Django project (under db/myproject) and a separate [Django application] folder (under db/myproject_survey).
+This Django application contains three key files: `models.py`, `rest.py`, and `serializers.py`.
+  * `models.py` is used to tell Django how to create the database table(s) corresponding to your schema.
+  * `rest.py` registers the same model definition with the wq.db REST API so that records can be retrieved and updated from the client application.
+  * `serializers.py` defines how database fields are mapped from the database to the REST API, and configures how they are rendered in the UI.  (`serializers.py` is not required if the default mapping and configuration is sufficient)

 ## Model Definition
 There are three ways to create a new model definition.
 The list of available field/question types is listed [here][inputs].